JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

   </ul>

   <div style="width: 100%; text-align: center;">
-    <a class="font-recoleta blackBtnLarge" target="_blank" href="https://book.stripe.com/aEUeWGbj23ztg9y6oH">Join next cohort</a>
+    <a class="font-recoleta blackBtnLarge" target="_blank" href="https://book.stripe.com/aEUeWGbj23ztg9y6oH">Join next cohort 🔥</a>
     <a class="font-recoleta transparentBtnLarge" target="_blank" href="https://book.stripe.com/fZe29Uevegmf4qQ4gy">🎟️ Join with premium pass</a>
   </div>
 </div>

 ## <span class="course-content-h2" style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">The stages</span>

 The course consists of 8 stages of 1 week duration.
-They include one or two recordings and a batch of exercises related to the topic.
-You join other attendees to go through each one.
-Enjoy the watch parties and discuss any doubts and details in our Discord community.
+They include several recordings and self-validated exercises.
+Join other attendees to go through each Stage.
+Discuss any doubts and details with me and the rest of the attendees in our exclusive Discord community 👥

 <div
   aria-label="What our customers are saying"